-- appropriate, needs to should regularly monitor the existence of large exposures to its participants and, where appropriate, their customers.
-A securities settlement facility's systems should be capable of calculating exposures to participants intraday and at short notice. - 4.2.2.
-Additionally, it should securities settlement facility should have the capacity to monitor any changes in the creditworthiness of its participants through the systematic review of timely information on financial standing, business activities and profile, and potential interdependencies.
-The securities settlement facility should use this capacity to conduct periodic reviews of its participants' credit standing, and to conduct ad hoc reviews where the securities settlement facility has reason to believe that a participant's credit standing may deteriorate. - 4.2.3.
-3.4.11.
-Mitigating and managing credit risk.
-An SSSA securities settlement facility should mitigate its credit risks to the extent possible.
-An SSSA securities settlement facility should, for example, eliminate its or its participants' principal risk associated with the settlement process by employing an exchange-of-value settlement system (see Principle 12SSF Standard 10 on exchange-of-value settlement systems).
-The use of a system that settles securities and funds on a gross, obligation-by-obligation basis (DvP model 1) would further reduce credit and potential liquidity exposures among participants and between participants and the SSS.
-In addition, an SSSa securities settlement facility should limit its current exposures by strictly limiting intraday credit extensions and, where relevant, overnight credit extensions.
-Such limits should balance the usefulness the extension of credit to facilitate settlement within the system against the SSS's credit exposures. - 4.3.
-A securities settlement facility should have the authority to impose activity restrictions or additional credit risk controls on a participant in situations where the securities settlement facility determines that the participant's credit standing may be in doubt. - 4.3.1.
-If a securities settlement facility determines that a participant's credit standing may be in doubt, it should have the authority, under its rules and procedures, to impose additional credit risk controls on the participant.
+- 4.2.2 Additionally, a securities settlement facility should have the capacity to monitor any changes in the creditworthiness of its participants through the systematic review of timely information on financial standing, business activities and profile, and potential interdependencies.
+The securities settlement facility should use this capacity to conduct periodic reviews of its participants' credit standing, and to conduct ad hoc reviews where the securities settlement facility has reason to believe that a participant's credit standing may deteriorate. - 4.2.3 A securities settlement facility should mitigate its credit risks to the extent possible.
+A securities settlement facility should, for example, eliminate its or its participants' principal risk associated with the settlement process by employing an exchange-of-value settlement system (see SSF Standard 10 on exchange-of-value settlement systems).
+The use of a system that settles securities and funds on a gross, obligation-by-obligation basis (DvP model 1) would further reduce potential liquidity exposures among participants.
+In addition, a securities settlement facility should limit its current exposures by strictly limiting the extension of credit. - 4.3 A securities settlement facility should have the authority to impose activity restrictions or additional credit risk controls on a participant in situations where the securities settlement facility determines that the participant's credit standing may be in doubt. - 4.3.1 If a securities settlement facility determines that a participant's credit standing may be in doubt, it should have the authority, under its rules and procedures, to impose additional credit risk controls on the participant.
 These may include placing restrictions on the level or types of activities that the participant can undertake, or calling for additional collateral from the participant.
-In extreme cases, the securities settlement facility may need to consider suspending the participant (see SSF Standard 11 on participant default rules and procedures and SSF Standard 15 on access and participation requirements). - 4.4.
-A payment system or SSSA securities settlement facility should cover its current and, where they exist, potential future exposures to each participant fully with a high degree of confidence using collateral and other equivalent financial resources (see PrincipleSSF Standard 5 on collateral).
-In the case of a deferred net settlement (DNS payment system or DNS SSS) securities settlement facility in which there is no settlement guarantee, but where its participants face credit exposures arising from its payment, clearing, and settlement processes, such an FMIthe facility should maintain, at a minimum, sufficient resources to cover the exposures of the two participants and their affiliates that would create the largest aggregate credit exposure in the system. - 4.4.1.
-3.4.9.
-Sources of credit risk in deferred net settlement systems.
-An SSSA securities settlement facility may settle securities on a gross basis and funds on a net basis (DvP model 2) or settle both securities and funds on a net basis (DvP model 3).
-Further, an SSSa securities settlement facility that uses a DvP model 2 or 3 settlement mechanism may explicitly guarantee settlement, whether the guarantee is by the FMIsecurities settlement facility itself or by its participants.
+In extreme cases, the securities settlement facility may need to consider suspending the participant (see SSF Standard 11 on participant default rules and procedures and SSF Standard 15 on access and participation requirements). - 4.4 A securities settlement facility should cover its current and, where they exist, potential future exposures to each participant fully with a high degree of confidence using collateral and other equivalent financial resources (see SSF Standard 5 on collateral).
+In the case of a deferred net settlement (DNS) securities settlement facility in which there is no settlement guarantee, but where its participants face credit exposures arising from its settlement processes, the facility should maintain, at a minimum, sufficient resources to cover the exposures of the two participants and their affiliates that would create the largest aggregate credit exposure in the system. - 4.4.1 A securities settlement facility may settle securities on a gross basis and funds on a net basis (DvP model 2) or settle both securities and funds on a net basis (DvP model 3).
+Further, a securities settlement facility that uses a DvP model 2 or 3 settlement mechanism may explicitly guarantee settlement, whether the guarantee is by the securities settlement facility itself or by its participants.
 In such systems, this guarantee represents an extension of intraday credit from the guarantor.
-In an SSS a securities settlement facility that does not provide an explicit settlement guarantee, participants may face settlement risk vis-à-vis each other if a participant defaults on its obligations.
-Whether this settlement risk involves credit exposures, liquidity exposures, or a combination of both will depend on the type and scope of the obligations, including any contingent obligations, the participants bear.
-The type of obligations will, in turn, depend on factors such as the SSS'ssecurities settlement facility's design, rules, and legal framework.
+In a securities settlement facility that does not provide an explicit settlement guarantee, participants may face settlement risk vis-à-vis each other if a participant defaults on its obligations.
+Whether this settlement risk involves credit exposures, liquidity exposures or a combination of both will depend on the type and scope of the obligations, including any contingent obligations, the participants bear.
+The type of obligations will, in turn, depend on factors such as the securities settlement facility's design, rules and legal framework.